ImaginaryLandscape/ansible-django-stack/README.md

 IMPORTANT: Customize the following at minimum, but likely more is needed:
   - site_name
   - db_password (if running a database role)
-  - git_rep (if installing a Django codebase)
+  - git_repo (if installing a Django codebase)

-IMPORTANT: If you want to run a specific roll, in ADDITION to being included in the roles section of a playbook, the roll must ALSO be enabled via setting a "ROLE FLAG" variable `install_foo: True` in `extra-vars.yml`, where foo is the name of the roll.
+IMPORTANT: If you want to run a specific role, in ADDITION to being included in the roles section of a playbook, the role must ALSO be enabled via setting a "ROLE FLAG" variable `install_foo: True` in `extra-vars.yml`, where foo is the name of the role.
 For example, `install_mysql: True`.
 For the full list of of "ROLE FLAG" variables, see the section of the `ansible/playbooks/group_vars` titled "ROLE FLAGS TO ENABLE/DISABLE" to see them and their defaults.